 Sedation Dentistry in Towson, MD

-Laughing Gas – Laughing gas, also known as nitrous oxide, is administered through a mask that is placed over your nose.
-As you breathe in the gas, you will become more relaxed while also remaining conscious and aware of what is going on around you.
+Nitrous oxide, more commonly called laughing gas in a dental office setting, is a mild sedative that is administered through a mask that is placed over your nose.
+You will inhale the gas throughout the entire procedure.
+As you breathe in the gas, you will become more relaxed.
+However, you will also remain conscious and aware of what is going on around you.
+You will be able to speak to the dentist and respond to basic commands.
+This fully relaxed state will help reduce anxiety and allow you to remain calm and care-free during the entire dental procedure.
 Patients describe this feeling as being in a dreamlike state.

 We also utilize local anesthetics and numbing solutions to ensure you do not experience pain or discomfort during our more invasive procedures.